-(Prerequisites: EDUC 121 and 180; pre- or corequisite: EDUC 222) The course is closely associated with Educ 222.
-Projects will be assigned to be carried out in basic education schools and other agencies through observation, tutoring, and oral/written reports.
-Completed ACT 34 and Child Abuse.
-Application required.
+(Prerequisites: EDUC 121 and 180; pre- or corequisite: EDUC 222) The course is closely associated with EDUC 222.
+Projects will be assigned to be carried out in basic education schools and other agencies through observation, assisted instruction and oral/written reports.
+Application to field director and completed Act 34 and Child Abuse clearance required.

-ED/P 306
+ED/P 306 3 cr.